Last updated on October 28th, 2022 at 11:22 am

 Behind it, you’ll see the evaporator plate, which is a grid-shaped metal plate.
 Look closely for any bent or damaged metal.
 Make sure you don’t see any separation, either.
 All parts of the plate should be secure.
 Finally, run your fingernail across the metal to see if it sticks.
 If your fingernail doesn’t skate across the metal, that’s a good sign of scale damage.

-Carefully Inspect a Used Ice Machine Before Buying
+Carefully Inspect a Used Commercial Ice Machine Before Buying

 A used ice machine is only as good as its internal parts.
 What may seem like a shiny ice machine with little wear and tear, could be a disaster waiting to happen.
 It’s best to purchase a used ice maker from a credible dealer with a good business history.
 Better yet, why not rent an ice machine?

 Ice machine rentals are a low-cost way of providing ice to your customers.
+Why spend time and energy trying to find a used ice machine that meets your needs?
 Our all-inclusive ice machine subscriptions not only come with leading commercial ice equipment, but we include preventive maintenance, cleaning, and repairs to keep it running in top shape!
 Contact us today!